vitbogit/algorithms-and-data-structures-problems/README.md

 # Algorithms and data structures problems

 Everyting is solved with Golang, Python and C++ at once, as well as offering several different approaches to solving.
+A brief description of the tasks and solution is attached

 ---
 ### LeetCode - 🔥**195**🔥 problems solved